Yibizo/reto-movimiento-steam-eq-6/SRS.md

 The website consists of three sections; the landing page, the section where the videogame is hosted, and the dashboard at the bottom.

 - The landing page includes the game's title and a brief description in order to motivate the visitor to play the videogame, as well as game screenshots and images.
-- The second, where the videogame is hosted, just involves a view of said game.
+- The second section, where the videogame is hosted, just involves a view of said game.
-- The dashboard is included at the bottom of the website, and it displays data of user information and intercations within the videogame in order to evaluate the game's efficieny, as well as overall player activity.
+- The dashboard is included at the bottom of the website, and it displays data of user information and interactions within the videogame in order to evaluate the game's efficieny, as well as overall player activity.

 The videogame itself contains a few different screens.

-- The 2.5D overworld which can be explored, in addition to including encounter tiles that lead to combat determined by RNG.
+- The 2D overworld which can be explored, in addition to including encounter tiles that lead to combat determined by RNG.
 - Combat, in which you are able to see enemy stats, your stats and options for the turn, as well as the terminal that displays a problem and recieves player input.
 - Cutscenes, which are brief and offer no player interaction, apart from skipping said cutscene.
 - Menu screens in which save files can be accesed and options can be modified, as well as inventory access.